ShinyTrinkets/twofold.ts/docs/readme.md

 Scan a file or directory for TypeScript function declarations.
 It is used to generate documentation for the TwoFold functions.

 ---

-## vars (names: string, args: any, meta: any)

-A tag used for DEV, to echo one or more variables.
-It is similar to the debug tag, but it only shows the variables.
-Example: <vars "name, age"/>
-To show all variables, use <vars "*"/>

----

-## debug (_: string, args: any, meta: any)

-A tag used for DEV, to echo the parsed tag args and metadata.
-It is similar to the vars tag, but it also shows the raw text of the tag, and the arguments.

----

-## parseNumber (text: string)

-No documentation.

----

-## resolveFileName (fname: string)

-No documentation.

----

-## resolveDirName (dname: string)

-No documentation.

----